dsobczynski88/aiswre/README.md

 - Enter the following command to run the program:
 	- `python -m aiswre -d <reqs_filename> -m <openai_model> -t <base_prompt_template> -i <max_iter>`

-**NOTE:** There are other ways (besides using a .env file) to define the API key.
-This is the approach used in this project.

 ### Example Demo

 In this example, we will evaluate five (5) requirements from the Kaggle dataset.
 For simplification, the extent of our evaluation will be limited to six (6) Section 4 Rules (R3,R7,R8,R9,R10,R19).
 The requirements to be reviewed are defined below and saved to an Excel file in the ./src/data folder.